Steven Walker, Maths Subject Advisor

 An example of a full set of H640 papers made up of adapted legacy questions can be seen in the stage 2 formative assessment papers (Interchange access required), which include an adapted legacy comprehension section within H640/03.

-MEI have run online webinar sessions focused on preparing for the comprehension section, which can be found on the MEI Staffroom.
+MEI has run online webinar sessions focused on preparing for the comprehension section, which can be found on the MEI Staffroom.
 This is a place within Integral, a comprehensive website run by MEI, with extra free A Level (and other) resources and professional development for mathematics.

 In looking for articles to use in class why not start with the Highway Code section on the thinking and braking distances?